Critical Race and Ethnic Studies

 The minor in Critical Race Studies (CRES) provides similar benefits but only requires students to complete a subset of the elective courses available for the major.

 Our core and affiliated CRES faculty members are excited to support students in this curriculum.
-In addition to taking an active role in the classroom and as academic advisors, DU professors conduct impactful research and often invite students to be participants.
+Alongside our roles in the classroom and as academic advisors, CRES professors conduct impactful research and often invite students to be participants.

 Bachelor of Arts Major Requirements